envisioning/vocab/vocab/silent-collapse.md

 ---
 category: CORE, DATA
+generality:
+- 0.47
+- 0.455
+- 0.44
+- 0.425
+- 0.41
+- 0.395
+- 0.38
 slug: silent-collapse
 summary: Gradual degradation in the performance of AI models when trained on synthetic data produced by other AIs, leading to a decline in output quality over successive iterations.
 title: Silent Collapse
 ---